A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Discussion and Conclusions

 We conclude by highlighting two important aspects that deserve attention in separate publications.
 So far we have studied under which conditions it is possible to establish a response theory and predict the impact of small perturbations to the dynamics via explicit response operators.
-In \cite{LucariniChekroun2023,LucariniChekroun2024} it is explained that in the case of autonomous dynamics, the breakdown of response theory is intimately associated with the closure of the gap of the transfer operator in suitably defined (in that case, $L^2$) spaces, and with the occurrence of criticality associated with tipping behaviour \cite{Lenton.tip.08,Lenton2012}.
+In \cite{LucariniChekroun2023,LucariniChekroun2024} it is explained that in the case of autonomous dynamics, the breakdown of response theory is intimately associated with the closure of the transfer operator gap in suitably defined spaces (in that case, $L^2$) and with the appearance of criticality associated with tipping behavior \cite{Lenton.tip.08,Lenton2012}.
 Indeed, the framework developed in this paper - or, more specifically, the study of the conditions under which the perturbative theory developed here fails - might instead pave the way for understanding comprehensively more complex critical behaviour like that associated with the so-called rate-induced \cite{Ashwin2012,Panahi2023} and phase-induced \cite{Alkhayuon2021} tipping, which are of great relevance in assessing, e.g., climate and ecosystems stability and resilience \cite{Abrams2025,Hastings2026}.

 Finally, a very attractive angle on response theory goes under the umbrella names of optimal response or linear request.
 It is a bottom-up effort, whereby one asks what is the most efficient way (i.e., how to choose the cheapest, in some norm, perturbation), to achieve a desired change in the statistical properties the system.
-A growing body of literature has been studying this \textit{statistical control} problem for the case of autonomous dynamics \cite{Antown2018,Antown2022,Gutierrez2025,FG2025,FroylandPhalempin2025OptimalLinearResponse,Galatolo_2025,Galatolo2022,Galatolo_2017,Kloeckner2018LinearRequestProblem}.
+A growing body of literature has been studying this \textit{statistical control} problem for the case of autonomous dynamics \cite{Antown2018,Antown2022,Gutierrez2025,FG2025,FroylandPhalempin2025OptimalLinearResponse,Galatolo_2025,DGJ,Galatolo_2017,Kloeckner2018LinearRequestProblem}.